code-423n4/2025-04-virtuals-protocol/README.md

 - Ends May 7, 2025 20:00 UTC

 ### ❗️ Important notes
-1. A coded, runnable PoC is **required** for all High/Medium submissions to this audit.
-   - An example file was provided and can be run using `npx hardhat test test/poc.js`
-   - Exception: PoC is optional (though recommended) for wardens with signal ≥ 0.68
-   - The audit repo includes a basic template to run the test suite.
-   - Your submission will be marked as Insufficient if the POC is not runnable and working.
-2. Since this audit includes live/deployed code, **all submissions will be treated as sensitive:**
+1. Since this audit includes live/deployed code, **all submissions will be treated as sensitive:**
     - Wardens are encouraged to use the [sensitive disclosure process](https://docs.code4rena.com/competitions/submission-guidelines#how-to-submit-zero-day-or-otherwise-highly-sensitive-bugs) for High-risk submissions affecting live code, to ensure timely disclosure of such vulnerabilities to the sponsor and guarantee payout in the case where [a sponsor patches a live critical during the audit](https://docs.code4rena.com/awarding#the-live-criticals-exception).
     - Submissions will be hidden from *all* wardens (SR and non-SR alike) by default, to ensure that no sensitive issues are erroneously shared.
     - If the submissions include findings affecting live code, there will be no post-judging QA phase.
 This ensures that awards can be distributed in a timely fashion, without compromising the security of the project.
 (Senior members of C4 staff will review the judges’ decisions per usual.)
     - By default, submissions will not be made public until the report is published.
     - **Exception:** if the sponsor indicates that no submissions affect live code, then we’ll make submissions visible to all authenticated wardens, and open PJQA to SR wardens per the usual C4 process.
-3. Judging phase risk adjustments:
+2. Judging phase risk adjustments:
     - High- or Medium-risk submissions downgraded to Low-risk (QA) will be ineligible for awards.
     - Upgrading a Low-risk finding from a QA report to a Medium- or High-risk finding is not supported.
     - As such, wardens are encouraged to select the appropriate risk level carefully during the submission phase.